cfpb/regtech-deployments/charts/frontend/README.md

-# Regtech Frontend
+# RegTech Frontend

-Helm chart to deploy a small application to explore Typescript, Vite, and React.
+Helm chart to deploy a RegTech-related frontend applications.

 See [SBL Frontend](https://github.com/cfpb/sbl-frontend/) for more information.